 All About Gardening: What We Learned In 2019

-Just like technology, gardening is one of those industries that always seems to be churning out wild new approaches, tools and techniques.
+Just like technology, gardening is one of those industries that always seems to be churning out wild new approaches, gardening supplies, tools, and techniques.
 They range from ultra-practical to downright wacky, and we’re totally into it!
 Here’s what we learned about gardening in 2019 in Edmonton:

 Tons of gardening apps have also launched over the past year, so you can control irrigation and monitor soil quality through your smartphone!
 The Edyn app syncs up with a specialized sensor that you stick into the soil, and it continuously keeps tabs on soil acidity, moisture levels, and nutrient saturation.
 With the app, you can be sure your plants are getting exactly what they need, and you’ll know when to intervene with soil amendments like fertilizer or lime.

 Other apps can hook up to a sprinkler system, so they’ll keep tabs on the weather in your area and regulate the amount of irrigation accordingly.
 This way, you’ll end up saving a considerable amount of money on your water bill, and your plants won’t down with root rot from too much water.

 An unfortunate fact we’ve had to address in recent years is the looming threat of climate change, so reducing water waste is high on the list of priorities, as well as reducing all waste in general.
 By that logic, there’s been a big switch to planting drought-tolerant species, so less water is needed to keep your garden blooming.
 Gaillardia, lantana, verbena, sedum and sage are some of our faves because they require way less water than your typical summer flowering annuals, which typically drink like college students on spring break in Cancun.